Kachina Dolls & Carvings

 Kachina Dolls History

 History tells us the first Kachina dolls were not the elaborate carvings of today, but were simple flat dolls painted to accurately depict the deities they represented as a teaching tool for the children.
-They are still used for this purpose, but in the last century the Hopi Kachina doll has evolved into its own Native American art form exemplified by fine detail and craftsmanship in the carving and motion of the subject.
+They are still used for this purpose, but in the last century these Hopi dolls has evolved into its own Native American art form exemplified by fine detail and craftsmanship in the carving and motion of the subject.
 The Hopi have opened the trail of fine wood carving for other tribes such as the Navajo whose woodcarvings are also represented here.
-Traditionally, Native American Kachina dolls have been a less expensive alternative to the Hopi doll, using cloth, fur, and feathers as a substitute for the full wood carving.
-These dolls are still available and are an affordable alternative, but there are now a handful of Navajo carvers doing all wood carvings of antique Kachina dolls as well as representations from Navajo religion and ceremony.
+Traditionally, Kachina’s have been a less expensive alternative to the Hopi doll, using cloth, fur, and feathers as a substitute for the full wood carving.
+These dolls are still available and are an affordable alternative, but there are now a handful of Navajo carvers doing all wood carvings of antique dolls as well as representations from Hopi religion and ceremony.
 These carvings are finely crafted and as valuable as some of the finest Hopi antique dolls, but only a Hopi doll, hand carved in cottonwood root, can be called a true Kachina.

 What are Kachina Dolls Made of?